Georgia Tenant Cabin from the Turpentine Days

 About 50 miles north of the Florida line and located on the Flint river, the farms of this area were fertile for turpentine harvesting and hunting, specifically bobwhite quail.

 The cabin featured here would’ve been built around 1900-1920 for tenant farmers who supported themselves by working for large landowners in exchange for temporary housing and access to farming equipment.
-The board and batten house was a two-room cabin with small kitchen area in the back.
-Wooden shutters cover the windows which likely never had glass.
+The board and batten house was a two-room cabin with a small kitchen area in the back.
+Wooden shutters cover the windows which likely never had glass panes.